SPEC-GWPG-Dev/SPECgwpg-Docs/SPECviewperf15/SPECviewperf15-User-Guide.md

 - Stag beetle: *Georg Glaeser, Vienna University of Applied Arts, Austria; scanned by Johannes Kastner, Wels College of Engineering, Austria, and Eduard Gröller, Vienna University of Technology, Austria*
 - Human head and torso: Provided by a *member of the SPECgpc subcommittee*
 - Alligator head: *William Ruger Porter of Ohio University, Jayc C. Sedlmayr of Louisiana State University, and Lawrence M. Witmer of Ohio University via Dryad Dataset (licensed under CC0 1.0 Universal Public Domain Dedication)*

+**NX**

+- All models are produced by Siemens and distributed within their technical marketing catalog.

 **Solidworks**